Meet the ESA Faculty

 email: hlackey@mtsac.edu

 After graduating with a degree in Art History, my first post-college job was as a tour guide at a dinosaur quarry in Utah.
 I fell in love with the desert, rocks and fossils so I decided to pursue a doctorate in geology.
 My expertise is in paleontology, and I focus on fossil invertebrates such as clams and snails.
 I’ve had a lot of experience studying sedimentary rocks of ancient lakes and oceans, and I enjoy applying what I’ve learned to my geology and oceanography courses at Mt.
 SAC.
 Prior to coming to Mt.
 SAC, research took me to exciting locales including Hungary, Romania, Nova Scotia, and the Mississippi River valley.
-I am now interested in the sediments deposited in the lake that filled Long Valley volcanic caldera 700,000 years ago, and I hope to get Mt.
-SAC students excited to explore it with me!
+I am now interested in finding Mt.
+SAC students excited to explore sedimentology and paleontology-related projects with me!
 I love interacting with the students at Mt.
-SAC, and I serve on the Student Equity Committee.
+SAC, and I served on the Student Equity Committee.
 On my days off, you can find me camping, hiking and traveling with my geologist husband and two children.

 David Mrofka